Steve Jobs is one of the most influential and successful business moguls of all time.

 He himself owns or co-inventor of around 241 patents, amongst which some of his ideas are the iPod (2001), iOS(2007), and magic mouse (2009).

 The idea he strongly follows, and actually the idea behind Apple as well.
-Is to innovate something and then simplify it.
+It is to innovate something and then simplify it.

 Apple never believed in complicating things.
-Their design to their user interface, their machinery to their fonts used in software, everything is very simple and yet brilliant.
+From their design to their user interface, their machinery to their fonts used in software, everything is very simple and yet brilliant.